Lolliedieb/lolMiner-releases/README.md

 | ------------- | ------------- |
 |  --cclk arg (=*)  | The core clock used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |

+### lolMiner 1.52

+_Changes_

+- New memory management for Ergo on Nvidia GPUs.
+Fixes the miner not working on current epoch on latest release and fixes the requirement to restart the miner on Ergo epoch change
+- Added 2 more epochs on Ergo for 3G AMD GPUs.
+Note that a better management with automatic switch to zombie mode is planned in next version.
+- Updated WebUI with a lot of fancy redesign :)
+- Slight changes to LHR unlocker to improve the unlocker stability.
+- Removed: 2G zombie modes for Ergo on AMD cards
+- Removed: Support for mining Ton in single and dual mining modes.
+Note that existing dual mining configurations will automatically launch Eth / Etc / Ubiq only mode, so existing configurations will not be broken.

+_Fixes_
+- Fixed multiple issues that caused the miner not to properly reconnect when it took too many attempts.
+- Added an internal stratum watchdog, that will restart the entire stratum stack internally, when not connected for a longer while.
+- Fixed a potential segmentation fault at startup
+- Fixed a segmentation fault when Alephium dual mining is requested, but the dual worker did not get authorized

 ### lolMiner 1.51

 _Changes_